quanxuantruong/DINO-RUN/README.md

 In this game, you will become a dinosaur and take part in endless race and comeover obstacles.
 ## Game Rules

 You will face cactus and bats.
 Your mission is to overcome them throughout the race.
-If you collide them, you will lose.
+If you collide them, your HP will be decreased.
+Don’t worry, eat apple then your HP will be regenerated.

 In particular, the game speed will increase gradually over time, wish you to achieve the highest score.